DevSingh28/Loan-Approval-System/README.md

 1. **Dataset**: Ensure you have the `loan_approval_dataset.csv` file available.
 You can find the original file [here](https://colab.research.google.com/drive/1qLcDtJerOzS14P0P2AbuvPp4nxuZstN7).

+2. You can download the dataset from [this Kaggle link](https://www.kaggle.com/datasets/architsharma01/loan-approval-prediction-dataset).

-2. **Dependencies**: Make sure you have all the necessary dependencies installed.
+3. **Dependencies**: Make sure you have all the necessary dependencies installed.
 These include:
    - Pandas
    - NumPy
    - Matplotlib